 Adventure awaits at the West Coast Park, specifically at the western edge of West Coast Park at a small river named Sungei Pandan Kecil.
 This river drains into the sea and has created a small marshland reserve over two short boardwalks have been built.
 These boardwalks take visitors to the water’s edge, which leads to good bird-watching spots. spot for bird watching.
 Read more here.

 Located on the Western edge of Marsiling Park, the native mangrove forest of the park was carefully restored and enhanced during a park redevelopment in 2018.
-There were more than 1000 saplings of mangrove species planted.
+The mangrove patch is relatively small but are more than 1000 saplings of mangrove species planted here.

 The enhancement was done to help in the conservation of native mangrove fauna, such as the locally uncommon Mangrove Dwarf (Raphismia bispina) and a Mangrove Helmet Shell (Pythia plicata).
 They also reintroduced the critically endangered species of the Berembang (Sonneratia caseolaris).
-The mangrove patch, while relatively small, showcases a full mangrove ecosystem from north to south.
 Read more here.

 The mangrove system in Pulau Ubin is a part of Chek Jawa Wetlands.
 Pulau Ubin hosts the largest mangrove areas in Singapore and almost all mangrove plant species are known to Singapore can be found here, including one of the rarest mangrove species in the world, the “Eye of the Crocodile”.